muhammadmubashir72/Physical-AI-Humanoid-Robotics-Book/README.md

 ## 🤖 Welcome to the Future of AI Education

 **Physical AI & Humanoid Robotics** is a revolutionary course that takes AI beyond screens and into the real world.
 Experience firsthand how artificial intelligence comes alive when combined with physical form and motion.
+This repository features a complete Retrieval-Augmented Generation (RAG) system with an AI chatbot that provides intelligent responses based on the textbook content.

 > *"The future of work will be a partnership between people, intelligent agents (AI software), and robots."*

 ### Why Physical AI Matters
 Humanoid robots are poised to excel in our human-centered world because they share our physical form and can be trained with abundant data from interacting in human environments.
 This represents a significant transition from AI models confined to digital environments to embodied intelligence that operates in physical space.

+### RAG-Powered Learning
+This course features an AI assistant that can answer your questions about the textbook content in real-time.
+Look for the 💬 chat button at the bottom-right of every page to ask questions and get intelligent responses based on the course material.

 ---